TheoKondak/Sinister/scss/README.md

 ```

-Keep in mind that the path is relative, so depending on your current files location, the example code might be different
+Keep in mind that the path is relative.

 For advanced users, by commenting out files in various `_index.scss` files, you can prune the output code.
 That might be useful for production.